 Rev. Jacqueline Decker Vanderpol

 Jacqueline joined the St. Andrew community in November 2016.
 She was drawn to this congregation's unique expression of an integrated spirituality that is both intellectually-engaged and service-minded.
 A native of Boulder, she holds a B.A. in Religion from Pepperdine University where she was valedictorian of her class and a Masters of Divinity from Princeton Theological Seminary where she received the Presbyterian Leadership Award all three years.
 She is currently completing a certificate in Non-Profit Management from Kellogg School of Management at Northwestern University.
 Before arriving at St. Andrew, Jacqueline served as Associate Pastor of Central Presbyterian Church in Denver for 10 years and as Minister of Church Life at First Reformed Church of Holland, Michigan.
-She is married to Nick, an Assistant Principal in Boulder Valley School District, and they have three young daughters: Norah, Etta, and Julia.
+She is married to Nick, a Principal in Boulder Valley School District, and they have three young daughters: Norah, Etta, and Julia.

 Rev. Harriet Isbell